-Data Repository materials
+Data Repository materials.

+1. Methods.
-1. Determination of layer orientations

-1m-resolution stereo terrain models were produced from High-Resolution Imaging Science Experiment (HiRISE) images, using the method of Kirk et al. (2008).
-To confirm that our procedure is measuring layers within the mound, and is not biased by surficial weathering textures nor by the present-day slope, we made measurements around a small reentrant canyon incised into the SW corner of the Gale mound (Figure DR1).
+a.
+Determination of layer orientations.
+1m-resolution stereo terrain models were produced from High-Resolution Imaging Science Experiment (HiRISE) images, using the method of Kirk et al. (2008), and best-fitting planar layer orientations were calculated via linear regression of points along bedding contacts (procedure of Lewis et al., 2006).
+To confirm that our procedure is measuring layers within the mound, and is not biased by surficial weathering textures nor by the present-day slope, we made measurements around a small reentrant canyon incised into the SW corner of the Gale mound (a DTM illustrating this may be obtained from the authors).
 Within this canyon, present-day slope dip direction varies through 360°, but as expected the measured layer orientations dip consistently (to the W).

+b.
+MarsWRF simulations of Gale Crater.
+MarsWRF (Toigo et al., 2012) is the Mars version of planetWRF (Richardson et al., 2007), an extension of the widely-used Weather Research and Forecasting model.
+To produce the wind analysis shown in Figure DR1, MarsWRF was run as a global model at 2° resolution, with three increasingly high-resolution domains “nested” over Gale Crater to increase the resolution there to ~4 km.
+Each nested domain is both driven by its parent domain, and feeds information back to the parent domain, while also responding to surface variations (e.g. topography, albedo) at the higher resolution of the nest.
-2. Assessment of alternative mechanisms for producing outward dips

-Few geologic processes can produce primary outward dips of (3±2)° (Figures 1, DR2).
+c.
+Assessment of alternative mechanisms for producing outward dips.
+Few geologic processes can produce primary outward dips of (3±2)° (Figures 1, 2).
 Spring mounds lack laterally continuous marker beds of the >10 km extent observed (Anderson & Bell, 2010).
-Differential compaction of porous sediments (Buczkowski & Cooke, 2004), flexural response to the mound load, or flexural response to excavation of material from the moat would tilt layers inwards, contrary to observations.
-Preferential dissolution, landsliding/halotectonics, post-impact mantle rebound, and lower-crustal flow can produce outward tilting.
-Preferential dissolution causes overlying rock to fail and leaves karstic depressions (Hovorka, 2000), which are not observed at Gale.
-Landsliding/halotectonics can produce deformed beds in layered sediments on both Earth and Mars (Metz et al., 2010; Jackson et al., 1990; Hudec & Jackson 2011), and a possible late-stage landslide is observed on the Gale mound’s north flank (Anderson & Bell, 2010).
-These sites show order-unity strain and contorted bedding, but the layers near the base of Gale’s mound show no evidence for large strains at kilometer scale.
-On Early Mars, viscoelastic isostatic-compensation timescales are <<106 yr.
-In order for subsequent mantle rebound to produce outward tilts, the mound must have accumulated at implausibly fast rates.
+Preferential dissolution, landsliding/halotectonics, post-impact mantle rebound, and lower-crustal flow can lead to postdepositional outward tilting.
+On Early Mars, isostatic compensation timescales are <<106 yr.
+In order for postdepositional mantle rebound to produce outward tilts, the mound must have accumulated at implausibly fast rates.
 Mars’ crust is constrained to be ≲90 km thick at Gale’s location (Nimmo & Stevenson, 2001), so lower-crustal flow beneath 155km-diameter Gale would have a geometry that would relax Gale Crater from the outside in, incompatible with simple outward tilting.
-Additionally, Gale is incompletely compensated (Konopliv et al., 2011) and postdates dichotomy-boundary faulting, so Gale postdates the era when Mars’ lithosphere was warm and weak enough for limited crustal flow to relax the dichotomy boundary and cause major deformation (Irwin & Watters, 2010; Watters et al., 2007).
-Any tectonic mechanism for the outward dips would correspond to ~3-4 km of floor uplift of originally horizontal layers, comparable to the depth of a fresh crater of this size and inconsistent with the current depth of the S half of the crater if we make the reasonable approximation that wind cannot quickly erode basalt.
+Additionally, Gale is incompletely compensated (Konopliv et al., 2011) and postdates dichotomy-boundary faulting, so Gale postdates the era when Mars’ lithosphere was warm enough for crustal flow to relax the dichotomy boundary and cause major deformation (Irwin & Watters, 2010).
+Any tectonic mechanism for the outward dips would correspond to ~3-4 km of floor uplift of originally horizontal layers.
+This is comparable to the depth of a fresh crater of this size and inconsistent with the current depth of the southern (mound-free) half of the crater if we make the reasonable approximation that wind cannot quickly erode basalt.
 Tectonic doming would put the mound's upper surface into extension and produce extensional faults (e.g., p.156 in Melosh, 2011), but these are not observed.
-In summary, primary dip set by aeolian processes is the simplest explanation for the outward-dipping layers in Gale’s mound.
-MSL can confirm this, for example by comparing stream-deposit paleoflow directions to the modern slope.

-3. Scaling sediment transport
+Preferential dissolution leaves karstic depressions (Hovorka, 2000), which are not observed at Gale.
+Landsliding/halotectonics can produce deformed beds in layered sediments on Earth and Mars (e.g. Metz et al., 2010, Hudec & Jackson 2011).
+These sites show order-unity strain and contorted bedding, but the layers near the base of the mound show no evidence for large strains at kilometer scale, except for a possible late-stage landslide on mound’s north flank (Anderson & Bell, 2010).

-Conservation of sediment mass (Anderson, 2008) in an atmospheric boundary-layer column can be written as:
+d.
+Scaling sediment transport.
+Conservation of sediment (Anderson, 2008) in the atmospheric boundary-layer can be written as:

 dz/dt = D – E = CWs -E